-Hot Tip: DEN offers a free bag drop service for passengers parking in the shuttle parking lots and traveling on domestic flights with United, Southwest, Delta, and American Airlines.
-Drive up, bag drop, and check in from the comfort of your car, before traveling to the terminal luggage-free.
+Hot Tip: DEN offers a free bag drop service for passengers parking in the shuttle parking lots and traveling on domestic flights with United, Southwest, Delta, and American.
+Drive up, bag drop, and check in from the comfort of your car before traveling to the terminal luggage-free.

-The cell phone waiting lot is located around 3 miles from Jeppesen Terminal, offering free parking to friends/family picking up passengers from the airport.
-No waiting is permitted curbside at the terminal so vehicles can wait in the cell phone waiting lot until the passenger is ready to be picked up.
+The cell phone waiting lot is located around 3 miles from Jeppesen Terminal, offering free parking to friends and family picking up passengers from the airport.
+No waiting is permitted curbside at the terminal.
+Vehicles can wait in the cell phone waiting lot until the passenger is ready to be picked up.

 The parking lot has free Wi-Fi, restrooms, and entertainment facilities for children.

 Off-site parking lots can offer cheap alternatives to official airport parking with prices starting from $5 per day for DEN.

 These external parking lots and hotels operate their own shuttle service to and from the airport and can be booked at airportparkingreservations.com or similar third-party booking sites.

 Parking for disabled passengers can be found in all airport-owned parking lots, closest to the entry and exit points of each lot (excluding level 3 of the east and west side garages).

 Car rental services are available on airport property, with most offices on East 78th Avenue.
 Car rental shuttles run between the terminal (east and west sides, level 5) to the location of the car rental company.
 The following companies operate from DEN: